An Active Learning Framework for Efficient Robust Policy Search: Connections to Multi-Task Learning

 \section{Connections to Multi-Task Learning}

-The problem of robust policy search on an ensemble of models can also be viewed as a form of transfer learning from simulated domains to an unseen real domain (possibly without any training on the real domain, which is referred to as direct-transfer or jumpstart (\cite{jumpstart})).
+The problem of robust policy search on an ensemble of models can also be viewed as a form of transfer learning from simulated domains to an unseen real domain (possibly without any training on the real domain, which is referred to as direct-transfer or jumpstart \cite{jumpstart}).
 Further, the process of learning from an ensemble of models can be viewed as a Multi-Task Learning (MTL) problem with the set of tasks corresponding to the set of parameters that constitute the source domain distribution.
 Learning a robust policy corresponds to maintaining performance across this entire set of tasks, as is usually the goal in MTL settings.
-MTL, which is closely related to transfer learning, has been studied in the DRL context in a number of recent works (\cite{poldist,prognets,actormimic,mtrl-sharma2018}).
+MTL, which is closely related to transfer learning, has been studied in the DRL context in a number of recent works \cite{poldist,prognets,actormimic,mtrl-sharma2018}.
 However, these works consider only discrete and finite task sets, whereas model parameters form a (usually multi-dimensional) continuum.
 More generally, we can think of MTL with the task set being generated by a set of parameters, and refer to such problems as \emph{parameterized MTL} problems, with Robust Policy Search being an instance of this setting.

-(\cite{mtrl-sharma2018}) has employed a bandit based active sampling approach similar to what we have described here to intelligently sample tasks (from a discrete and finite task set) to train on for each iteration.
+\cite{mtrl-sharma2018} has employed a bandit based active sampling approach similar to what we have described here to intelligently sample tasks (from a discrete and finite task set) to train on for each iteration.
 The feedback to the bandit is also given in an adversarial manner.
 However, we note several differences when it comes to a parameterized MTL setting.
 The first is the functional dependence of the task performance to an underlying parameter as discussed earlier.
 In the discrete MTL settings usually studied (such as Atari Game playing tasks), there is no such visible dependency that can be modeled.
-This means that any algorithms that are adapted to the parameterized setting need to be reworked to utilize such dependencies as EffAcTS has done.
-The task selection procedure in EffAcTS differs from the one in (\cite{mtrl-sharma2018}) in that the performance is sampled for several tasks in between iterations of policy training.
-Additionally, one single task is not chosen in the end, rather the bandit's learning is used to inform the selection of a group of tasks as necessary for the CVaR objective.
+This means that any algorithm that is adapted to the parameterized setting need to be reworked to utilize such dependencies as EffAcTS does.
+The task selection procedure in EffAcTS differs from the one in \cite{mtrl-sharma2018} in that the performance is sampled for several tasks in between iterations of policy training.
+Additionally, one single task is not chosen in the end, rather the active learner is used to inform the selection of a group of tasks as necessary for the given objective.